 - Yes, but without the UST.

-- Lucio, in particular, implies this is the case for almost all apprentices, and uses aloud, "do any of them ever grow out of it?"
+- Lucio, in particular, implies this is the case for almost all apprentices (presumably she means the ones who both fit the opposite gender requirement and are not related to their teacher), and muses aloud, "do any of them ever grow out of it?"

 - Fidelias and Amara in the Codex Alera series, also by Jim Butcher.
 It's not a perfect example because all humans in this setting have magical powers so their Student and Master Team is nothing unusual.
 Other than that, though, it fits perfectly, with their relationship being integral parts of their characters throughout the series even though Fidelias' betrayal happens in the first couple chapters of the book.

-- Gorynel Desse and Cailet, although he doesn't act on his feelings.
+- In The Exiles Gorynel Desse and Cailet, although he doesn't act on his feelings.

 Live Action TV

 - Most of the Doctor's companions have been both female and much, much younger than he is.
 Even his only two Time Lord companions, Romana and his granddaughter Susan, were both a good deal younger than him.
 However, Unresolved Sexual Tension aside, he never became overtly romantic with any of them (or anyone) outside the TV movie, which is part of what makes it a Contested Sequel.
-The UST is a lot thicker than usual with Rose, the first companion of the new series; it's theorized that since there are no more Time Lords, humans begin to seem like a more legitimate option.
+The UST is a lot thicker than usual with Rose, the first companion of the new series; it's theorized that since there are no more Time Lords, humans begin to seem like a more legitimate option, or that the Doctor has forgotten which types of human interactions are for friends versus lovers.
 However, the only betrayals (Adam Mitchell, Kamelion) or serious near-betrayals (Turlough) the Doctor has had have been from male companions (well, Kamelion's a genderless robot...)

 - Probably the most salient example is Ace.
 She traveled with the Seventh Doctor, who found out he apparently becomes Merlin in the future or something in the serial Battlefield.
 Plus, more than with most companions, he has a rather mentor-like relationship with her.
 And in the Expanded Universe, she finds out he planned to send her to study at the Time Lord academy (sort of like the scifi equivalent of a magic-user-apprenticeship thing), and she ends up traveling through time keeping an eye on things like he does.